 Margaret Galvan, Matthew K. Gold, and Daren Ivan Hodson, web and digital advisors

-Transcription and editing assistance: Austin Bailey, Rebecca Breech, Olivia Brown, Erica Galluscio, and Marie Mazzeo.
+Transcription and editing team: Austin Bailey, Claire Balani, Rebecca Breech, Olivia Brown, Megan Cahill, Ben Frischer, Erica Galluscio, Allyson Gonzalez, Marie Mazzeo, Erika Panzarino, Hugo Reyes, and Benjamin Ung.

 A note on our editorial practice